mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

     packets which the receiver considered lost. {{Section 6.2.1. of !RFC4585}}
     recommends to use this feature only, if the underlying protocol cannot provide similar feedback.
-QUIC does not provide negative acknowledgments, but can detect lost packets through acknowledgments.
+QUIC does not provide negative acknowledgments, but can detect lost packets based on the Gap numbers contained in QUIC ACK frames {{Section 6 of !RFC9002}}.
 * *ECN Feedback* (`PT=205`, `FMT=8`, `Name=RTCP-ECN-FB`, {{!RFC6679}})
   * ECN feedback packets report the count of observed ECN-CE marks. {{!RFC6679}}
     defines two RTCP reports, one packet type (with `PT=205` and `FMT=8`) and a new report block for the extended reports which are listed below.
 QUIC supports ECN reporting through acknowledgments.
-If the connection supports ECN, the reporting of ECN counts SHOULD be done using QUIC acknowledgments.
+If the connection supports ECN, the reporting of ECN counts SHOULD be done using QUIC acknowledgments, rather than RTCP ECN feedback reports.
 * *Congestion Control Feedback* (`PT=205`, `FMT=11`, `Name=CCFB`, {{!RFC8888}})
   * RTP Congestion Control Feedback contains acknowledgments, arrival timestamps and ECN notifications for each received packet.
-Acknowledgments and ECNs can be infered from QUIC as described above.
+Acknowledgments and ECNs can be inferred from QUIC as described above.
 Arrival timestamps can be added through extended acknowledgment frames as described in
     {{!I-D.draft-smith-quic-receive-ts}} or {{!I-D.draft-huitema-quic-ts}}.
 * *Extended Reports* (`PT=207`, `Name=XR`, {{!RFC3611}})